valzi/villagefolk/docs/Market.md

+# Market

+## Currency

+Only one coin is in popular usage.
+It's made of copper.
+100 of them use one slot.
+1000 of them fit in a coin purse, which uses one slot.

 ## Hirelings

 Retainers will not take dangerous risks without an equal share of the loot.
 They will usually refuse to do much more than carry loot and hold a torch.